Community Cat Trap-Neuter-Return Program

 2. Get an approved humane trap.

 Feral cats must be housed in approved humane traps for the safety of our staff.
-Traps can be borrowed with a refundable deposit from Animal Services.
-You may also bring pet carriers to transport feral cats home after surgery, leaving the humane trap with us.
-Staff can provide proper trapping instructions when picking up borrowed traps.
+You may bring pet carriers to transport feral cats home after surgery.
+Participants must have access to their own humane traps.
+Feral cats brought in carriers will not be accepted.

 3. Transport feral cat to Animal Services.